moodle/devdocs/versioned_docs/version-4.5/apis/core/reportbuilder/index.md

   - reports
 ---

-## System Reports
+## Overview

 ### Introduction

-System reports are a consistent way of providing reporting data, with paging, filtering, exporting standardized across them.
+The report builder API is a way of providing reporting data, with paging, filtering, exporting standardized across them in both system and custom reports.
 Once the groundwork is done in defining the report elements in entities, it's possible to implement them with minimal code just by adding entities to the report, and defining which elements you want to use from them.

 ### Column